tomkat-cr/market_alert_bot/README.md

 sh run_fly_io.sh run
 ```

-## Bot local running in Webhook mode
+## BOT local running in Webhook mode

-Use the Webhook mode when you need to deploy the bot as a serverless function.
+Use the Webhook mode when you need to deploy the BOT as a serverless function.

 - Edit the `.env` file and comment this line by adding a `#` as a first character: